DIO233/AI-chatting-bot-on-Wechat/README.md

 TIPS:

-please use: my project - AI chatting bot.ipynb
+please use: my project - AI chatter bot.py

 if u want to run the code, run the second cell at first, then the third cell(which may need u to do some changes on the friend name).
 At last u will run the first cell, and use the bot.